Enhancing Event-based Object Detection with Monocular Normal Maps: Method

 \subsection{Overview}

-As shown in Figure~\ref{fig:framework}, our approach first generates normal maps from RGB images using an encoder-decoder network.
-In parallel, raw RGB frames and event streams are processed by separate backbone networks to extract modality-specific features.
-These multi-scale features are then aligned and aggregated through fusion modules that integrate geometric, appearance, and temporal cues.
-Finally, the fused representation is passed to a standard detection head to produce high-confidence bounding boxes.
-This design effectively combines high-level geometric information (normal maps), dynamic signals (events), and rich texture details (RGB) to enable robust detection under low-light and motion-blur conditions.
+As shown in Figure~\ref{fig:framework}, a pre-trained estimator first generates normal maps from RGB images.
+Concurrently, separate backbones extract multi-scale features from RGB frames and event streams.
+Fusion modules then integrate these geometric, appearance, and temporal cues.
+Finally, a detection head outputs bounding boxes from the fused representation.
+This design synergizes normal maps, events, and RGB textures for robust detection under low-light and motion-blur conditions.